yeraydiazdiaz/sublime-rest-client/README.md

 ## Installation

-Sublime REST Client has not been released to Package Control yet, refer to the development section below for early testing.
+1. From Sublime Text 4, install [Package Control](https://packagecontrol.io/installation)
+if you haven't already.
+1. Run `Package Control: Install Package` from the Command Palette.
+1. Type `REST` and you should see `REST Client` in the list, select it to install.

-### Commands
+### Key bindings

 Currently there is only a one command `REST: Send request`.

-Sublime REST Client does not ship with default key bindings for it, you can add them yourself by opening `Preferences: Key bindings` and adding the following to the list of bindings:
+Sublime REST Client does not ship with default key bindings for it, you can add it yourself by opening `Preferences: Key bindings` and adding the following to the list of bindings:

 ```